 The growing mandate to move away from passwords and password vaults means the time is now to make the shift toward a password-free future in your organization.
 It is essential that you consider how privileged access management solutions can work in concert with a strong MFA solution, and plan how to adopt this latest standard for authentication in your organization.
 Remember, rather than adding on disparate solutions that slow down your security team, you can achieve greater operational efficiency with centralized PAM solutions and enable your organization to operate at a higher level.

-View a demonstration of Powertech Identity & Access Manager (BoKS) so you can discover how to transform your environment into one streamlined managed security domain.
+View a demonstration of Core Privileged Access Manager (BoKS) so you can discover how to transform your environment into one streamlined managed security domain.